 Independent Sector has teamed with Washington Council Ernst & Young to create a new resource to show how the Coronavirus Aid Relief and Economic Security (CARES) act will apply to your organizations and how to proceed with filing for assistance.
 Learn more here.

-Independent Sector will hold a webinar on how to apply for funding through the CARES Act, April 2 at 2 pm.
+Independent Sector held the webinar on how to apply for funding through the CARES Act, April 2.
 Learn more here.

 The International Foundation for Cultural Property Protection has issued guidance for basic security during the current closures.
 Learn more here.